nextauthjs/next-auth/www/docs/faq.md

 JSON Web Tokens can be used for session tokens, but are also used for lots of other things, such as sending signed objects between services in authentication flows.

-Advantages of using a JWT as a session token include that they do not require a database to store sessions and can be faster and cheaper to run and services using JWT can be easier to scale.
+* Advantages of using a JWT as a session token include that they do not require a database to store sessions, this can be faster and cheaper to run and easier to scale.

+* JSON Web Tokens in NextAuth.js are secured using cryptographic signing (JWS) by default and it is easy for services and API endpoints to verify tokens without having to contact a database to verify them.

-You can also enable encryption to store include information directly in a JWT session token that you wish to keep secret and use the token to pass information between services / APIs on the same domain.
+* You can enable encryption (JWE) to store include information directly in a JWT session token that you wish to keep secret and use the token to pass information between services / APIs on the same domain.

+* You can use JWT to securely store information you do not mind the client knowing even without encryption, as the JWT is stored in an server-readable-only-token so data in the JWT is not accessible to third party JavaScript running on your site.

 ### What are the disadvantages of JSON Web Tokens?